-Apparently, some of its origins can be found in its name.
+Some of its origins can be found in its name.
 The word “maitake” is a Japanese word that means “dancing mushroom.”

 When people came upon it and recognized it growing in the woods, they would often “dance for joy” because the mushroom was so delicious, healthy, and potentially medicinal.

-Though it most likely started out as a subsistence food, consumption of the mushroom among various cultures showed a notable potential for increasing health and vitality.
+Though it most likely started as subsistence food, consumption of the mushroom among various cultures showed a notable potential for increasing health and vitality.
 Certain cultures—particularly Asian cultures like the Chinese and Japanese—eventually adopted it also as a healing tonic and medicinal food.

 Today, it is very widely eaten as both food and medicine, especially in Japan.
 In the western world, it is a prized culinary wild edible—in Italy, it is known as the signorina mushroom, which translates to “young lady” in English.